redwoodjs/redwood/docs/docs/auth/supabase.md

 Log in a user given a User supplied OTP received via mobile.

-*The verifyOtp method takes in different verification types.
+* The verifyOtp method takes in different verification types.
 If a phone number is used, the type can either be sms or phone_change.
 If an email address is used, the type can be one of the following: signup, magiclink, recovery, invite or email_change.

 * The verification type used should be determined based on the corresponding auth method called before verifyOtp to sign up / sign-in a user.

-The RedwoodJS auth provider doesn't expose the `veriftyOtp` method from the Supabase SDk directly.
+The RedwoodJS auth provider doesn't expose the `veriftyOtp` method from the Supabase SDK directly.

 Instead, since you always have access the the Supabase Auth client, you can access any method it exposes.